Dara Ó Briain in Halloween costume hears all about Bram Stoker and his creation Dracula from Dennis McIntyre.

 - Extended description

 An extract from a Halloween special for the series 'Echo Island' aimed at young people.
-In this clip presenter Dara Ó Briain in a Halloween costume talks to Denis McIntyre of the Bram Stoker Project about the book 'Dracula' the most popular book in the world after the Bible.
+In this clip presenter Dara Ó Briain in a Halloween costume talks to Dennis McIntyre of the Bram Stoker Project about the book 'Dracula' the most popular book in the world after the Bible.

 Bram Stoker was born in Dublin and his inspiration for Dracula may have come from Ireland.
 Dara Ó Briain speaks in both Irish and English.
 An actress reads aloud from 'Dracula' in a voiceover.